imadnyc/edea-ms/doc/src/authentication.md

 HTTP Header fields can either appear multiple times for roles and groups or can also be set to comma-separated values.

 Technically, only the username field is required because groups and roles default to empty.
 No groups being available means that every user will be able to see each project.
-As for roles it means no user will have special priviledges, so no admin actions can be performed via the UI or API.
+As for roles it means no user will have special privileges, so no admin actions can be performed via the UI or API.

 ## User roles